TZer0/tzer0.github.io/discord.md

 * If you'd like to mention someone that isn't in the channel/in DMs, copy their ID and write `<@ID>`.

-General notes about interactions in digital spaces
+## General notes about interactions in digital spaces
--

-* If you have set up the airlock-system mentioned above, be vary of people who ping the moderator-role to be let in.
-If someone does ping it and you do let them in, make sure to delete their message afterwards so other people don't replicate their behaviour.
 * Writing down some rules is a must when the server hits anything beyond 20 users, preferably even earlier.
 If you start creating rules after an incident, the rules will feel as a permanent reminder for the offender and will lead to more negative tension.
 Rules are in my opinion more about shaping the environment than using the banhammer to enforce them.
 * Make sure to have a suggestions-channel to avoid mods having to handle suggestions in DMs.

-Useful bots
+## Useful bots
--

 - [Carl Bot](https://carl.gg/) - Has custom commands and a way to set up react roles.
 The react roles are a bit fiddly to deal with for mods, but are a great solution for the users.
 - [MEE6](https://mee6.xyz) - Custom commands, has feature to post Youtube-feeds, some role options.
 Starting to get premiumfied (more and more restricted features for non-paying users)
 - [Rythm](https://rythmbot.co/) + [Groovy](https://groovy.bot/) - two music bots that use different prefixes.
 You might want one or both.
 - [Roleypoly](https://roleypoly.com/) - Web-based interface for configuring roles.
 The good: no complex commands, the bad: requires login and can be a handful on mobile.

-Tip for adding Carl Bot react roles to an existing react group -
+## Tip for adding Carl Bot react roles to an existing react group

 This assumes you've already set up reaction roles using `!rr make`.

 * Create the role as you usually would